systems-nuts/Stramash-AE/README.md

 Same since fully shared doesn't have remote access.

 SHM Separated = Final Runtime - Remote Memory Hits(arm) * 0.455
-Because in separated model, the x86 access to the shared memory ring is local, while it is expose to arm through sim CXL, so we consider arm access will be remote access
+Because in the separated model, the x86 access to the shared memory ring is local, while it is exposed to arm through sim CXL, so we consider arm access to be remote access

-For Shared model, both access to ring buffer will consider as remote, just  => x86 Runtime + arm Runtime
+For the Shared model, both access to the ring buffer will be considered as remote, just  => x86 Runtime + arm Runtime

 ```
 ![1ce570995205f6cba0bf2e43502fb43](https://github.com/user-attachments/assets/0a496074-2221-4b9a-8fbc-352ef0180740)